 Safety is our number one priority.
 Ragnar Relay requires every runner to have a reflective vest prior to getting on the course.
 Any participant (not just the active runner) who is outside of their team van during nighttime hours must wear a reflective vest, even van drivers.
-In street clothes at night, you are only visible to drivers up to 200 feet, in dark conditions.
+In street clothes at night, you are only visible to drivers up to 200 feet.
 Most reflective vests make it so runners become visible to drivers up to 1200+ feet.
 Adding headlamps and flashing LED tail-lights provides increased visibility and safety.

 We receive many questions on reflective vest and what is acceptable.
-Reflective vests must have reflective material across both shoulders AND around your waist.
+Reflective vests must have reflective material on the front, back and shoulders.
 The pictures below illustrate what types of reflective vests are acceptable.
+The color of the vest does not mater, just the amount of reflective material.